XLxiaoliaoGmail/Simulated-Local-Area-Network-Communication-System/README.md

 This project simulates a local network communication system, divided into two main layers: the **Physical Simulation Layer** and the **Protocol Implementation Layer**.

+## Main Function

+The main function demonstrates an instance of this system.
+In this experiment, a server, 10 robots, and 10 charging stations are started at the 10th tick.
+Robots and charging stations log in to the server using keys after startup.
+At the 5000th tick, a "robot requests charging" event occurs.
+Each device's behavior is logged in detail to the console, allowing the operator to see what happens and make further optimizations and adjustments.
+The output\main.exe is the compiled file.
+You can open it if you trust it.

+For detailed information, please refer to the [API documentation](https://github.com/XLxiaoliaoGmail/Simulated-Local-Area-Network-Communication-System/blob/master/doc/API.md).

 ## Physical Simulation Layer

 ### Environment